What Is Direct Inward Dialing (DID) & Do I Need It?

 Source: Cisco Certified Expert

-In older phone systems, direct-dial functioned by using analog circuits.
+In older phone systems, direct dial functioned by using analog circuits.
 This meant that the customer’s equipment had to provide the low-voltage signaling for the phones in the system to work.
-The telephone company’s Central Office (CO) would check to determine if the line was operational and disable the circuit if it wasn’t terminating properly.

 More recently, traditional phone services offer DID via Primary Rate Interface (PRI) circuits.
 These require you to have adequate trunk lines leased from the telephone company.

-Direct Inward Dialing on VoIP
+2. Direct Inward Dialing on VoIP

 VoIP is the most modern and flexible way to employ virtual direct-dial numbers with the help of SIP trunking.
 SIP makes the trunk line connections available as needed.
 These are not physical lines but virtual links across broadband only when you require them.

 DID on VoIP is highly scalable.
 For example, if you decide you’d like to launch a sales campaign next month that requires you to have 20 new trunk lines, you can easily do it yourself.
-There’s no need to contact your telephone company, wait for them to allocate a block of numbers, and then send out a technician to physically connect the trunk lines to your business PBX.

-DIDs for faxing
+3. DIDs for Faxing

 The simplest way to use DID as a fax service is to connect your direct-dial line to a fax machine.
 Sounds simple, right?
 However, you’d be missing out on the more useful and powerful ways to route fax calls with DID.